 Pursuant to the Companies Law, a public company such as Elbit Systems is required to adopt a compensation policy regarding the terms of office and employment of its Office Holders (as defined in the Companies Law) (generally Elbit Systems' directors and executive officers), including compensation, equity-based awards, releases from liability, indemnification and insurance, severance and all other employment benefits (Employment Terms).
-In accordance with the Companies Law, in 2014 our shareholders, following a favorable recommendation of the Compensation Committee of the Board and the approval of the Board as a whole, approved a compensation policy for the Company's executive officers and directors (the Compensation Policy).
-The Compensation Policy applies to any agreement in connection with Employment Terms entered into by the Company with an Office Holder following approval of the Compensation Policy by the Company's shareholders.
-The Compensation Policy will continue to be in effect until the earlier of its modification or expiration date, as the case may be, in accordance with the requirements of the Companies Law.
+In accordance with the Companies Law, in 2014 our shareholders, following a favorable recommendation of the Compensation Committee of the Board and the approval of the Board as a whole, approved a compensation policy (the Compensation Policy) applicable to Employment Terms arrangements with our Office Holders.
+The Company contemplates proposing a new compensation policy which will be submitted for the consideration of the Compensation Committee and approval by the Board and the Company's shareholders, in accordance with the requirements of the Companies Law.